William Beaudine: Prolific B-movie career

+Rediscovery

+William Beaudine's career ended on a high note when film historians Kevin Brownlow and David Shepard unearthed a print of Beaudine's 1926 silent feature The Canadian in 1969.
+The film was so well received by modern audiences that the American Film Institute sent it out on a tour of revival screenings.
+Beaudine attended one of these screenings in February 1970: "You know, before tonight I had never seen this picture.
+In those days, you shot it and went on to the next one.
+Seeing it now, maybe I wasn't such a bad director after all.
+In fact, I was quite good in spots, and overall, it's a damn good film."
+After the screening, Beaudine told Brownlow, "Jesus, that did my ego a hell of a lot of good."

 Death

-Beaudine died of uremic poisoning in 1970, aged 78, in California.
+In March 1970 Beaudine caught a bad case of flu and, when his symptoms didn't improve, he was admitted to a hospital in Canoga Park, California.
+He died there on March 18, the official cause of death listed as uremic poisoning.

 Legacy

 In 1980, in their tongue-in-cheek book The Golden Turkey Awards, Michael and Harry Medved included William Beaudine in their list of worst directors of all time.
 They gave him the unflattering nickname "One-Shot," because he always seemed to shoot just one take, regardless of actors flubbing their lines or special effects malfunctioning.
 It is true that Beaudine shot economically—he usually had no choice—but he was always professional, and actually did shoot multiple takes of movie scenes.
 (The coming-attractions trailers of Beaudine's films are rife with alternate takes.)

 The Academy Film Archive has preserved three films directed by William Beaudine: Little Annie Rooney, Mom and Dad, and A Husband in Haste.

 Selected filmography

 The following is a listing of the theatrically released, feature-length films directed by William Beaudine.
 Short subjects and television productions are not included.